 Bottom line: OpenClaw’s working directory stays open, system paths and credential files get locked down.

-Besides the official 53 bundled Skills, ClawHub has 3,000+ third-party Skills you can install.
-Sounds great, but this is also a risk source—those 341 malicious Skills were found on ClawHub.
+Besides the official 53 bundled Skills, ClawHub has 13,700+ third-party Skills you can install.
+Sounds great, but this is also a risk source—824+ malicious Skills have been found on ClawHub.

 Installing without review, or granting too much OAuth access, is like leaving your back door open.